 - 106.9 FM "The Wolf" (Nanaimo)

 - 690 AM/ 88.1 FM CBC Radio One (Vancouver)

+- 91.7 FM "Coast" (Nanaimo)

 - 1070 AM CFAX (Victoria)

-The Community Profile is a collection of community information and statistical data deemed accurate nd up-to-date at the time of publication.
+The Community Profile is a collection of community information and statistical data deemed accurate and up-to-date at the time of publication.
 While we have made every effort to confirm the contents, please verify information prior to use to ensure that it is current and correct.
+Thank you.

-Thank you. © Town of Ladvamith © Town of Ladysmith
+© Town of Ladysmith

-Town of Ladysmith 2015 Community Profile
+Town of Ladysmith 2016 Community Profile